timfpark/rust-webassembly-k3s-krustlet-seed/README.md

 Hit Ctrl-C to exit and stop.

-5. So inner loop is easy, but we are here to do harder things, but first let's first confirm that the Krustlet node has started:
+5. So we have a Rust inner loop, which is great, but we are here to do harder things.
+Let's first confirm that the Krustlet node has started:

 ```bash
 @timfpark ➜ /workspaces/krustlet-seed (main) $ kubectl get nodes